ckeditor/ckeditor4/tests/plugins/preview/manual/previewcdn.md

 1. Wait for the editor to load.
 2. Click preview button.

- **Expected result**: New browser tab/window with preview is opened correctly.
-The content is hte same as in editor.
+ **Expected result** New browser tab/window with preview is opened correctly.
+The content is the same as in editor.

 3. Open browser console in the newly opened tab.

- **Expected result**: There is no error in the browser console.
+ **Expected result** There is no error in the browser console.

- **Unexpected result**: There is an error in the browser console: `Permission denied to access property "_cke_htmlToLoad" on cross-origin object`
+ **Unexpected result** There is an error in the browser console: `Permission denied to access property "_cke_htmlToLoad" on cross-origin object`

 ## Notes